-Every year National Hispanic Heritage Month (HHM) is observed by Americans across the United States.
-The celebration began in 1968, under President Lyndon B. Johnson, and was made a month-long celebration in 1988 by Congress.
+Every year, National Hispanic Heritage Month (HHM) is observed by Americans across the United States.
+The designation began in 1968 as Hispanic Heritage Week, under President Lyndon B. Johnson, and was made a month-long celebration in 1988 by Congress.

 - Contributing to local economies by bringing growth to the community where the business was established.

 - Innovating with new products, services, and delivery channels.

 According to the Joint Economic Committee Hispanic Entrepreneurship and Business Brief, there are nearly five million Hispanic-owned businesses located across all 50 states and the District of Columbia.
 These businesses contribute over $800 billion to the American economy annually.

 Hispanic Americans are also starting employer businesses, which employ at least one person other than the owner, at a faster rate than the national average.
 Nearly one in four new employer businesses are formed by Hispanic Americans, driving job creation and growth.
 More than 300,000 Hispanic-owned employer businesses employ about three million workers, with more than $100 billion in annual payroll.

 However, despite these remarkable contributions from Hispanic businesses, it is still more difficult for Hispanic entrepreneurs and small business owners to access the capital they need.
 Hispanic-owned businesses are less likely than white-owned businesses to be approved for large loans by national banks.
 These constraints may leave Hispanic-owned businesses more vulnerable to economic volatility.